dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 ### APIs for adding and expressing resources

-.NET Aspire hosting packages and [.NET Aspire components](components-overview.md) are both delivered as NuGet packages, but they serve different purposes.
-While components provide client library configuration for consuming apps outside the scope of the app host, hosting packages provide APIs for expressing resources and dependencies within the app host.
+.NET Aspire hosting packages and [.NET Aspire integrations](integrations-overview.md) are both delivered as NuGet packages, but they serve different purposes.
+While integrations provide client library configuration for consuming apps outside the scope of the app host, hosting packages provide APIs for expressing resources and dependencies within the app host.

 ### Express container resources